 - Targeted to investors seeking long-term capital growth

-Generally large-cap, but can invest in any capitalization domestic and foreign stocks
+- Generally large-cap, and can invest in domestic stocks with market capitalizations greater than $1 billion

 Principal Investment Strategies

 The Growth Fund seeks capital growth by investing in common stocks of US companies.
 The Fund diversifies its investments across industries and companies.
 The Fund looks for companies with growing revenues and earnings, favoring companies trading for less than the adviser's assessment of intrinsic value, which typically means companies with low price/earning multiples, low price to cash flow, and higher dividend yields.
 The Fund principally invests in securities of companies with market capitalizations greater than $1 billion.

 Portfolio Manager since 2015